armada-alliance/cardano-minter/README.md

-# How to create an NFT on the Cardano blockchain using JavaScript
+# How to create a NFT on the Cardano blockchain using JavaScript

 Youtube Video: https://www.youtube.com/watch?v=OeOliguGn7Y